garrandall/popular-music-data/tracks/okay-nivea-lil-jon-youngbloodz.md

-All my girls get your hair fixed and your nails done put your hands up and say okay (okay) okay (okay) okay (okay) okay (okay) u got the drink, get another one make him pay for it....put it in the air and say okay (okay) okay (okay) okay (okay) okay (okay)..
+All my girls get your hair fixed and your nails done put your hands up and say okay (okay) okay (okay) okay (okay) okay (okay) u got the drink, get another one make him pay for it...put it in the air and say okay (okay) okay (okay) okay (okay) okay (okay)..

-All my girls up in the club...All my girls up in the club...say oh oh oh oh oh..All my fellas spin them thugs...All my fellas spin them thugs...say oh oh oh oh oh lalal lalalalla lala lala la lalal la
+All my girls up in the club...All my girls up in the club...say oh oh oh oh oh...All my fellas spin them thugs...All my fellas spin them thugs...say oh oh oh oh oh lalal lalalalla lala lala la lalal la